 Songwe Hill rare earths

 Songwe Hill is an advanced stage rare earths project featuring carbonatite-hosted mineralisation.
 Mkango completed an upgraded Mineral Resource in 2018 supported by a NI43-101 compliant technical report.
-Feasibility Study expected to conclude in second half of 2021.
+Feasibility Study expected to conclude in second quarter of 2022.

 One of six promising areas for uranium exploration in Malawi identified by a World Bank programme.
 Radiometric surveys and surface sampling by Mkango indicate potential for U-Ta-Nb mineralisation along a strike lengh of >3km.